 On one day we will make an early start to Caracol, Belize’s most spectacular Mayan site.
 On the journey we might spot a Jaguarundi, a Tayra or a band of White-nosed Coati.
 Caracol is located in the Chiquibul Forest Reserve, a vast area which is home to Harpy Eagles and Jaguars.
 Our more modest quarry includes Keel-billed Motmot, Grey Hawk, Ivory-billed Woodcreeper, Louisiana Waterthrush, Chestnut-coloured Woodpecker and Buff-throated Foliage-gleaner.
 Over 36000 structures have been found at Caracol, and it is believed it was once a thriving town of some 120,000 Mayans.

 On day 12 we will head back to the coast, and being a small country, this three hour drive will be the longest on the trip.
-We will spend our last three nights at Dandriga, visiting the Cayes as well as the world’s first jaguar reserve.
+We will spend our last three nights at Dandriga, visiting the world’s first jaguar reserve as well as the idyllic cayes.

 Breakfast will usually be taken at 7am.
 Due to the high mid-day temperatures we plan to do morning and late afternoon excursions, with time off in-between to siesta.
 This is made all the easier as our hotels are very close to the birding sites.
 Basic fitness is all that is required.
 The terrain is mostly flat and the walking is easy.

-Full-board accommodation is provided, with one night at the Iberostar Resort, Cancun, three nights at Birds Eye View, Crooked Tree, two nights in Lamanai Outpost Lodge, two nights at Chan Chich, three nights at Hidden Valley Inn, and three nights at Pelican Beach Resort, Dandriga.
+Full-board accommodation is provided, with one night at the Springhill Suites Marriot Airport Hotel, Atlanta, three nights at Birds Eye View, Crooked Tree, two nights in Lamanai Outpost Lodge, two nights at Chan Chich, three nights at Hidden Valley Inn, and three nights at Pelican Beach Resort, Dandriga.
 The first and last of the Belize hotels are very comfortable.
 The others are outstanding.
 All rooms have en suite bathrooms.
 Lunches will normally be at the hotel.

 PRICE INCLUDES …..

-Flights to Cancun are from both Gatwick and Manchester, using the scheduled services of Thomsonfly.
-Outbound flight departs mid-morning; return flight arrives back early morning.
-Onward flight to Belize City is with Maya Air.
+Flights to Belize City from both London Heathrow and Manchester, using the scheduled services of Delta Airways.
+Outbound flight departs mid-morning; return flight arrives back mid-morning.
+Domestic flights from other UK airports are available on this tour.
+See booking form for details.

 click here to see the photographs in our Belize Album